Row of cypress trees in Tuscany in the late afternoon

 View of the scenic Piazza IV Novembre, main square and masterpiece of medieval architecture in Perugia, Italy

-The highlight of our visit to Perugia was discovering the Civic Museum at the Palazzo della Penna.
-There, we viewed the work of Gerardo Dottori, the leader of the Umbrian Futurists and one of the founders of Aeropainting.
+The highlight of my visit to Perugia was discovering the Civic Museum at the Palazzo della Penna.
+There, I viewed the work of Gerardo Dottori, the leader of the Umbrian Futurists and one of the founders of Aeropainting.

 The Palazzo della Penna is one of Perugia’s little-known museums that’s worth seeking out.
 It’s constructed on the ruins of a Roman amphitheater and an ancient Roman road.